thenetcircle/dino/docs/md/api.md

             "verb": "create"
         }
     }

+The `target.objectType` will always be `temporary` since all rooms created using the API are user created rooms, meaning they will be automatically removed when the owner leaves.

 It is also possible to specify ACLs for a room while creating it, but adding `object.attachments` as in the `set_acl`
 event: